You can take up to 13 weeks unpaid leave each year under the Shorter Working Year Scheme.

 How to apply for leave under the Shorter Working Year Scheme

-You must apply by 30 November on the year before you want to take the leave.
+You must apply by 31 October in the year before you want to take the leave.

 You will need to state how much leave you want to take and the dates of this leave.

 Submit the Shorter Working Year application form (PDF, 3 pages, 106KB) to your HR department.

 Your manager may not be able to agree to all the leave that you are requesting.

 They may have to refuse your request because:

 - you have specialist or hard to replace skills

 - you work in a location where your absence would be difficult to fill

 - colleagues are also looking for leave under the scheme

 - colleagues will be on reduced hours and other types of leave at the same time